Fr Joseph Figurado is the Parish Priest of All Saints Blackbutt South

 Fr Joseph Figurado's Story

-Born in Mannar in North West Sri Lanka in a small village called Pallimunai, he grew up surrounded by the ethnic war that ravaged the country for more than 25 years.
-He remembers as a child being forced to leave his home after a massive attack to go to a refugee camp.
+Father Joseph hails from a poverty-stricken fishing family in Mannar, Pallimunai, a small fishing village with nearly 1900 Catholic Families.
+He grew up surrounded by the ethnic war that ravaged the country for more than 35 years.
+He remembers as a young boy being forced to leave his home after a massive attack to go to a refugee camp.
 As he walked with his parents, shells fell around them.
-His siblings were holding hands but were thrown away by the force.
-His brother died that day.
+His siblings were holding hands but were thrown away by force.
+His brother died during that bloody war.

+The refugee camp was managed and run by UNHCR "United Nations High Commission for Refugees" this was the first long English sentence Fr.
+Joseph memorized.
+Our Lady of Madhu is a National Marian Shrine of the Diocese of Mannar and the refugees camp was around this Shrine Vicinity covering more than fifty acres.
 It was at this time Fr Joseph heard the call to become a priest.
-Within the refugee camp there was a Shrine where Mass would be celebrated.
-Fr Joseph was an altar boy, and a thought kept coming to him, “why can’t I also be a priest?”
-At only 16 years of age, and knowing no English, he joined the seminary, then St Patrick’s College in Northern Sri Lanka in 1991.
+Fr Joseph was an altar boy, and a thought kept coming to him, "why can't I also be a priest?"
+At only 16 years of age and knowing no English, he joined the Minor Seminary, then joined St Patrick's College in Northern Sri Lanka in 1991.

 In 2006, in a time of war, Fr Joseph became a priest, and worked in Sri Lanka for 10 years.
-He ministered in different languages to his own, and would be asked, “Is there a God?” as the ethnic war reignited in 2008-2009.
+He ministered in different languages, and would be asked, "Is there a God?" as the ethnic war reignited in 2008-2009.
+Though he did not give them a satisfying answer to those questions in a time of war, he was able to show them that he was with them, smiling, laughing, eating, most of the time, crying with them and comforting them.

 Phone 0438 769 922